Show: Marvel’s Agent Carter

 Peggy Carter is an agent unlike any other, but even the toughest souls need someone to lean on.
 And Peggy knows a few great souls: the ridiculous genius Howard Stark, the kind and loving Daniel Sousa, the incredible ray of sunshine Angie Martinelli, the sweet Ana Jarvis, and the noble Jason Wilkes.
-Bottom line is, Peggy would never be alone.
+Bottom line is that Peggy would never be alone.

-However, it was her partnership with the one of a kind Edwin Jarvis that continuously managed to resort me into an emotional wreck.
+However, it was her partnership with the one-of-a-kind Edwin Jarvis that continuously managed to resort me into an emotional wreck.
 From the very beginning, the two understood one another.
 And because of that very understanding, they effortlessly inspired a kind of growth in each other they would’ve otherwise not been able to find.

 Edwin Jarvis is perhaps one of the kindest souls to ever walk the earth, and when someone is as selflessly hardworking as Peggy Carter, she’d need someone who’d find the best ways to slow her down.
-And such a prodigiously profound moments happens so early with the two, it strengthens their partnership beautifully from the start.
+And such prodigiously profound moments happen so early with the two, it strengthens their partnership beautifully from the start.

 Slow, Steady, and Secure